-Integrating with other authenticators
+Integrating with other authenticators#

-If your project uses a non-standard authentication module, such as silverstripe/ldap, you will need to implement some customisations to connect the modules together.
-The following notes should serve as a guide for parts of the code to be aware of, and things to do in order to achieve this.
+need to implement some customisations to connect the modules together.
+The following notes should serve as a guide

 For the purposes of comparisons in this document, we will use silverstripe/ldap's authenticator.